linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide/create_instance.md

 ### Retrieving Your Login Credentials

-To log in to your new GeoNode instance:
+To log in to your new GeoNode hosted service:

-1. Click the **Get Password** button under your hosted service.
+1. Click the <span class="ui-generic-label">Get Password</span> button under your service.

 2. The credentials will automatically be copied to your clipboard.

-3. Click the application name to launch your new GeoNode instance.
+3. Click the <span class="ui-generic-label">Service Name</span> to launch your new GeoNode.

 <div class="image-with-caption">
   <img src="../../img/geonode-img-4.png" alt="Hosted Service">